DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/12anorexia.md

 malnutrition, which stopped me from practicing other passions I found more important in life.
-Next to this, it was the moment I read the *unable-to-recover* story of a 30-plus mother lamenting about the mental pitfalls of eating disorders, hoping it wouldn’t pass down to her daughter.
+Next to this, it was the moment I read the *unable-to-recover* story of a 30-plus mother lamenting about the mental pitfalls of eating disorders, hoping she wouldn’t pass it on to her daughter.
 It was her story that got lost in the thread, because she didn’t specify how much she weighed, nor how many calories she ate per day.